 1) Encourage people a eat more vegetables and fruits.
 This would reduce the demand for animal products, which are a major driver of deforestation.

 2) Promote responsible logging practices.
-This would reduce the need to clear new land for agriculture or livestock.
+This would reduce the need to clear new land for farming or ranching.

 3) Plant trees!
 This is obvious, but still worth saying, even if this thing alone absolutely not enough.